What is a Master of Economics of Sustainability?

 Admission criteria

-Before you begin your application to study as a international student, check that you meet at least one of the requirements listed below.
+Before you begin your application to study as an international offshore student, check that you meet at least one of the requirements listed below.

 Any Australian Bachelor degree (AQF Level 7) or equivalent AND at least 2 years post degree professional work experience;